Carreau/phd-dissertation/parts/part5.rst

-The cytosolic actin meshwork in oocyte is controlled by the activity of formins (Fmn2) that nucleate actin polymerisation and by the activity of the vesicle bound molecular motor protein myosins Vb that controlls the dynamic movement of the vesicles in the actin meshwork.
-Hence it is of interest to study oocytes that have formin and myosin Vb deficites.
+The cytosolic actin meshwork in oocyte is controlled by the activity of formins (Fmn2) that nucleate actin polymerisation and by the activity of the vesicle bound molecular motor protein myosins Vb that controls the dynamic movement of the vesicles in the actin meshwork.
+Hence it is of interest to study oocytes that have formin and myosin Vb deficits.
 In particular, we focused on three types: 1) Wild types oocyte, 2) oocytes prepared from Formin 2 invalidated female (Fnm2-/-) that lack the actin meshwork and 3) oocytes injected  with the dominant-negative tail of Myosin